codeterrayt/StreamGuard/README.md

 # StreamGuard

-**StreamGuard** is a powerful data management script designed to efficiently handle high-velocity data streams and reduce the load on MongoDB.
+**StreamGuard** is a powerful data management NodeJS Application designed to efficiently handle high-velocity data streams and reduce the load on MongoDB.
 It leverages Kafka to streamline the processing of real-time data, making it ideal for scenarios such as live GPS tracking and other applications requiring rapid data handling.

 ## Features